DerelictDrone/mongo-node-dns/README.md

 # Mongo-Node-DNS

-UDP DNS Resolver put together from the DNS2 package by lsong.
+UDP DNS Resolver put together from the DNS2 package by lsong(song940).
 Utilizes MongoDB as a cache and archive(optional), split into 3 separate servers.

 # Setting up your mongoDB Database